v-sundaresan/truenet_tumseg/README.md

-# Triplanar U-Net ensemble network (TrUE-Net) model
+# Top 10 DL tool for MICCAI Brain Tumour Segmentation Challenge 2020
 ## Brain Tumour Segmentation with TrUE-Net tool

-### Won 5th highest score in MICCAI Brain Tumour Segmentation Challenge 2020
 ## Preprint (to be updated)

 #### Software versions used for truenet: